The view of Shidahama

-5 must-see sightseeing spots when traveling to Lake Inawashiro!
+5 must-see tourist spots for your trip to Lake Inawashiro!

-Lake Inawashiro, located in Fukushima, is the fourth largest lake in Japan.
+Lake Inawashiro, located in Fukushima Prefecture, is the fourth largest lake in Japan.
 It

-is famous as one of the symbols of Fukushima and offers a variety of activities, but did you know that there are also many other tourist spots around Lake Inawashiro?
+'s famous as one of Fukushima's symbols and offers a variety of activities, but did you know there are many other tourist attractions around Lake Inawashiro?

 5 tourist spots you should visit when you visit Lake Inawashiro!